tomsasani/bxd_mutator_manuscript/README.md

         -s generate_figures.smk # name of the snakemake pipeline
 ```

-This will produce plots from every main and supplementary figure in the manuscript, accessible in the `plots/` directory.
+This will produce plots from every main and supplementary figure in the manuscript, which will be added to a new `plots/` directory.

 ## Usage for generating all raw data